MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-volumes.md

 ### Nested resiliency volumes

 Nested resiliency only applies to two-server clusters; you can't use nested resiliency if your cluster has three or more servers.
 Nested resiliency enables a two-server cluster to withstand multiple hardware failures at the same time without loss of storage availability, allowing users, apps, and virtual machines to continue to run without disruption.
-To learn more, see [Plan volumes: Choosing the resiliency type](plan-volumes.md#choosing-the-resiliency-type).
+To learn more, see [Plan volumes](plan-volumes.md).

 #### Create nested storage tiers